trevclaridge/eleventy_blog/src/posts/Generating_A_PDF_With_GitHub_Actions/Generating_A_PDF_With_GitHub_Actions.md

 This was a promising lead because other GitHub actions linked to it after being deprecated.
 It also supports styling with CSS, which was a big deal for me (more on that later).

 If I'm remembering correctly, my big issue with this option was that I couldn't specific an ordering to the markdown files; the only options were path-to-specific-file or path-to-directory-with-files.
-For my project, I really need my pdf to join the markdown files in a specific sequence, or mechanics and explainations of rules could wind up mixed in with other non-relevant information, leading to confusion.
+For my project, I really need my pdf to join the markdown files in a specific sequence, or mechanics and explanations of rules could wind up mixed in with other non-relevant information, leading to confusion.
 And, thus I moved on to find another tool.

 ### [Publish-Markdown-As-PDF](https://github.com/marketplace/actions/publish-markdown-as-pdf)